lorchrob/Goblin/doc/syntax.md

 Additionally, type annotations and production rule options may carry **semantic constraints**, denoted by semicolons.
 For example, `<my_nat> :: Int { <my_nat> >= 0; };` denotes an integer that is greater than or equal to zero (in other words, a natural number).
 A type annotation or production rule option may carry multiple semantic constraints, e.g., `<my_subrange> :: Int { <my_subrange> >= 0; <my_subrange> <= 100; };`.
 Each constraint is terminated with a semicolon, and the constraints are interpreted conjunctively.

 The prior examples are instances of **SMT constraints**; however, one may also define a different kind of semantic constraint called a **derived field**.
 Derived fields are of the form `<nonterminal> <- <expr>;`, denoting that `<nonterminal>` can be computed by expression `<expr>`.
 Derived fields are equivalent to equality SMT constraints of the form `<nonterminal> = <expr>`, but they are different in the sense that Goblin will compute them after constraint solving rather than passing them to the SMT solver.
-Because of this, the set of supported function and predicate symbols for the `<expr>` in a derived field is greater than the set supported symbols for SMT constraints, since the latter must have a straightforward translation to SMT-LIB.
+Because of this, the set of supported function symbols for the `<expr>` in a derived field is greater than the set supported symbols for SMT constraints, since the latter must have a straightforward translation to SMT-LIB.